 Program Review Component Guidelines and Instructions How many students earn degrees and/or certificates in your program?
-Set an attainable, measurablegoal related to student completion of the program's degrees/certificates.
+Set an attainable, measurable goa Irelated to student completion of the program's degrees/certificates.
 Set a specific, realistic goal for degree/certificate completion rates based on your data.
 Discuss any factors that may impact student attainment.
 Discuss any program modifications (e.g., revised program criteria) that may be considered based on the data.
-4. Are any licensure/certification exams requiredfor program completion or career entry?
+4. Are any licensure/certification exams required for program completion or career entry?
 If so, what is the pass rate among graduates?
 Set an attainable, measurable goal for pass rates and identify any applicable performance benchmarks set by regulatory agencies.
 As applicable, set a specific, realistic goal for licensure/certification exam pass rates based on your data.
 Discuss factors that may impact student pass rates.
 Discuss any curriculum revisions or other program modifications that may be considered based on the data.
 As applicable, address any action plans for maintaining/improving performance relative to standard benchmarks. f) List any related recommendations.
 If the recommendation requires funding, provide a cost estimate.
-4. / a) Provide a copy of your alignment grid, which shows how course, program, and institutional learning outcomes are aligned.
+4. 4 Provide a copy of your alignment grid, which shows how course, program, and institutional learning outcomes are aligned.
 Assessment and Student Learning Outcome (SLOs) Discuss the SLO process and assessment results.
-Please note that according to the ACCJC rubric, a "sustainable" level of assessment is evidenced when student learning outcomes and assessment are ongoing, systematic, and used for continuous quality improvement; there is dialogue about student learning that is ongoing, pervasive, and robust; and student learning improvement is a visible priority in the program. b) Provide a timeline for your course and program level SLO assessments.
-Please contact your SLO facilitator and/or the SLO coordinator for SLO alignment grids. c) State the percent of course and program SLO statements that have been assessed.
-Tabulate the number and percent of course and program SLO statements assessed. d) Summarize the SLO and PLO assessment results over the past four years and describe how those results led to improved student learning.
+Please note that according to the ACCIC rubric, a "sustainable" level of assessment is evidenced when student learning outcomes and assessment are ongoing, systematic, and used for continuous quality improvement; there is dialogue about student learning that is ongoing, pervasive, and robust; and student learning improvement is a visible priority in the program. b) Provide a timeline for your course and program level SLO assessments.
+Please contact your SLO facilitator and/or the SLO coordinator for SLO alignment grids. c) d) State the percent of course and program SLO statements that have been assessed.
+Summarize the SLO and PLO assessment results overthe past four years and describe how an analysis of those results led to improved student learning.
 Analyze and describe those changes.
 Provide specific examples.
+Describe how you have improved your SLO/PLOassessment process and engaged in dialogue about assessment results.
+Tabulate the number and percent of course and program SLO statements assessed.
 What has your program learned by assessing its SLOs and PLOs?
 What changes you have made after considering assessment results?
-In the response, describe the changes and the impact they have had on student learning and program effectiveness. e) Describe how you have improved yourSLO/PLO assessment process and engaged in dialogue about assessment results.
+In the response, describe the changes and the impact they have had on student learning and program effectiveness.
 Is the program making improvements to the SLO assessment process and raising SLO awareness with faculty and students?
 Have SLO assessment results been shared and discussed in meetings (e.g., faculty meetings, brown-bag lunches)?
 Is information about SLOs distributed via email, bulletin boards, or some form of update? f) List any related recommendations.
 If the recommendation requires funding, provide a cost estimate.